Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Introduction

+Beyond their structure, the intensity of secondary flows is crucial for predicting transport in curved channels.
+While several studies have reported velocity profiles of the primary and secondary flows \cite{mees1996,Fellouah2006,Kim2023}, only a few have examined how their intensity depends on system parameters.
+Bayat and Rezai \cite{bayat2017semi}, for example, proposed an empirical power law based on experiments at $\lambda=0.5$ and a single curvature ratio, while Harding \cite{harding2022new} derived a scaling law from the asymptotic low-Reynolds-number regime.
+Overall, physically grounded scaling laws for secondary-flow intensity remain lacking.

+In this work, we investigate the fluid dynamics in a curved channel with small aspect ratio, fixed to $\lambda=\frac{3}{17}$ unless otherwise stated, as motivated by recent experiments in spiral microchannels \cite{hill2022efficient, howell2025experimental, capet6515712microalgae}.
+Our study spans a wide range of curvatures and Reynolds numbers, and examines the primary and secondary flows, the wall friction and the entry length providing a complete self-consistent description of the dynamics.
+Based on dimensional analysis, two distinct regimes are identified corresponding to cases where centrifugal and viscous forces dominate and another where inertial and centrifugal forces become dominant.
+Thus, we highlight the correct behaviour of secondary flow intensity, in contrast to empirical power laws that persist through the literature.

 The paper is organized as follows.
 The flow equations are written in dimensionless form in Section \ref{sec:Dimensional}, allowing to discuss the contribution of inertial, centrifugal and viscous terms to the main and secondary flows as a function of the Reynolds number and the channel curvature.
 The numerical method is then succinctly presented in Section \ref{sec:num_meth}.
 The primary and secondary flow are then characterized in Section \ref{sec:primary_flow} and \ref{sec:secondary_flow}.
-Then, Sections \ref{sec:friction_factor} and \ref{sec:entry_length} discuss the dimensionless friction factor and the entry length necessary for flow development, respectively, showing useful scaling laws for practical purposes.
+Then, Sections \ref{sec:friction_factor} and \ref{sec:entry_length} discuss the dimensionless friction factor and the entry length necessary for flow development, respectively, showing their scaling laws from small to moderate Dean numbers.
 The paper ends with concluding remarks.